 In the geologic model above, there is a great amount of ore shown just beneath the basalt.
 The reason for this is two-fold: The basalt acted as an aquaclude to rising fluids, and the upper portion of the Whitetail formation has a high percentage of limestone cobbles, sand, and boulders.
 This resulted in a hybrid VMS-limestone replacement style ore.

 3) Supergene Phase.
 This phase is slow and occurred after the lakes receded.
-Meteoric water and residual chorides leach the metals from the hypogene ore, and deposit them at the water table.
+Meteoric water and residual chlorides leach the metals from the hypogene ore, and deposited them at the water table.
 Because of the water that is available to facilitate the process, these bonanza-grade deposits most often occur near or below washes that cut the orebodies.

 The picture below is of one outcrops of the aquifer-hosted jasperoid beds.
 Two assays of chip samples of the jasperoid beds returned values of .02 opt Au.
 The jasperoid beds are up-dip of the IOCG deposit and are on the west side of the caldera.